speeduino/wiki.js/Secondary_Serial_IO_interface.md

 -   **Enable options**
 -   1. Disabled
 -   2. Enabled Secondary IO via Serial port
--   3. Enabled Secondary IO via canbus (this option will only be available when CAN_COMMANDS are enabled
+-   3. Enabled Secondary IO via CAN bus (this option will only be available when CAN_COMMANDS are enabled

 How to use it
 -------------

-Depending on if the secondary port is a simple serial port or is a canbus port there are several things that the Secondary io interface is capable of.
+Depending on if the secondary port is a simple serial port or is a CAN bus port there are several things that the Secondary I/O interface is capable of.

 ##### A Simple Serial Port
 A Serial port offers ,